randinterval/Routee-Java-SDK/readme.md

 ```sh
 $ mvn tests
 ```

-Please note that, you need to setup test environment variables  to run the tests - You can do so my modifying src/test/java/net/routee/TestConfiguraiton.Java
+You'll need to setup the test environment variables to run the test suite.
+You can do som by modifying src/test/java/net/routee/TestConfiguraiton.Java file.

 ### Contributing

 I would love to have your helping hand on Routee Java SDK!
 I have followed [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html), so please follow the Style Guide if you're interested in contributing to the project :)

 ### Documentation

 Documentation for the SDK is available at [Routee Java SDK Documentation Repo](https://github.com/randinterval/Routee-Java-SDK-Docs)